Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Introduction

-Balakrishnan (2009) has reviewed inferential techniques for step-stress models and associated optimal accelerated life-tests, based on complete and censored samples.
-In the present work, we will assume that lifetimes of devices follow a Weibull distribution, with common shape parameter (not depending on the stress level), and scale parameter related to the current stress level through a log-linear relationship.
-Weibull distribution is commonly used as a lifetime model in engineering, physical and biomedical sciences.
-Further, by assuming common shape, it can be parameterized as a proportional hazards model, meaning that the hazard rates of any two products stay constant over time.
-In an accelerated life testing application, a common assumption is that the ALT does not change the failure mode of the units or materials, and so the homogeneity condition on the shape is valid in most applications and the stress level changes only the scale parameter of the life distribution.
+Balakrishnan (2009) reviewed likelihood-based inferential techniques for step-stress models and associated optimal accelerated life-tests, based on complete and censored samples under exponential distributions.
+In the present work, we will assume that lifetimes of devices follow a Weibull distribution with common shape parameter (not depending on the stress level), and scale parameter related to the current stress level through a log-linear relationship.
+By assuming common shape for the Weibull distribution, it can be parameterized as a proportional hazards model, meaning that the hazard rates of any two products stay constant over time.
+In an accelerated life testing applications, a common assumption is that the ALT does not change the failure mode of the units or materials, and so the homogeneity condition on the shape is valid in most applications; therefore, the stress level would change only the scale parameter of the life distribution.
+This assumption simplifies the application of CE and is quite common in ALT literature (See, for example, Wang and Fei (2003), Mondal and Kundu (2019), Samanta et al. (2019) and Pal et al. (2021) ) as it makes the estimation problem mathematically more tractable.
 However, the homogeneity condition on the shape parameter may be violated in some practical applications, when the stress level may affect the shape parameter as well.